Job and Internship Opportunities

 Council for Children’s Rights is an equal opportunity employer.

-- Handle cases as distributed by the Director of Children’s Defense.
+- Handle an individual caseload as distributed by the Director of CAP.

-- Be prompt and professional in all communications in and out of court.
+- Be prompt and professional in all communications inside and outside of court.

 - Adhere to all Council for Children’s Rights policies and procedures.

-- Must be licensed to practice law in North Carolina in good standing at the time of completing this application.
+- Must be licensed to practice law in North Carolina.

 Intern with the Council